fluentlabs-xyz/awesome-fluent/readme.md

 ## Development Tools

 - [gblend](https://github.com/fluentlabs-xyz/gblend) - A command-line tool for interacting with the Fluent blockchain.
-- [hardhat-compile-to-wasm](https://github.com/fluentlabs-xyz/hardhat-compile-to-wasm) - A Hardhat plugin to compile Rust contracts to WebAssembly (WASM) and generate Hardhat artifacts.
+- [hardhat-plugin](https://github.com/fluentlabs-xyz/hardhat-plugin) - Hardhat toolbox for developing smart contracts in the Fluent blockchain ecosystem.
+Provides seamless WASM compilation and integrated testing for Rust and Solidity contracts.

 ## Developer Resources